By: Team T12-3 Since: Aug 2018 Licence: MIT

 Step 1.
 The user executes the command filter tutorial CS2100

-, and are stored in an array in the predicate TagsContainsKeywordsPredicate
+words tutorial and CS2100, and are stored in an array in the predicate TagsContainsKeywordsPredicate.

 tags input by the user.